 - Inpatient and outpatient hospital services

-- Surgical and medical services
+- Physicians' surgical and medical services

-- Laboratory and x-ray services
+- Laboratory and X-ray services

-Separate CHIP Dental Benefits
+Mandatory Separate CHIP Benefits

-States with a separate CHIP program may choose from two options for providing dental coverage: a package of dental benefits that meets the CHIP requirements, or a benchmark dental benefit package.
-The benchmark dental package must be substantially equal to the (1) the most popular federal employee dental plan for dependents, (2) the most popular plan selected for dependants in the state’s employee dental plan, or (3) dental coverage offered through the most popular commercial insurer in the state.
+Dental coverage in separate CHIP programs must include coverage "necessary to prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions," as specified at 2103(a)(5) of the Social Security Act.
+States with a separate CHIP program may choose from two options for providing dental coverage: a Secretary-approved package of dental benefits that meets the CHIP dental requirements, or a benchmark dental benefit package.
+The benchmark dental package must be substantially equal to one of the following:

 States are also required to post a listing of all participating Medicaid and CHIP dental providers and benefit packages on InsureKidsNow.gov.

 States have two options for purchasing vaccines for children enrolled in separate CHIP programs:

 Find out more about the joint guidance letter on these policies.